dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 __Nginx__

-Nginx can act as a `reverse proxy`, which means it takes all the traffic from internet, and then route the traffic to appropriate servers.
+Nginx is a powerful web server that can act as a `reverse proxy` or `load balancer`, which means it takes all the traffic from internet, and then route the traffic to appropriate servers.

 Once you install Nginx by `apt-get install nginx`, you can start it `service start nginx`.